Daniel-HarrisNL/sprintproject/README.txt

     1. Navigate to home directory in the terminal, use 'cd ..' to move back a single directory at a time.
     2. Also in terminal install numpy with 'python3 -m pip install numpy'
     3. Similar to numpy, install matplotlib with 'python3 -m pip install matplotlib'

+    -Ask what to buy
+    Ask quantity to buy
+    print total for item
+    ask if they accept purchase
+    ask if they want to make another purchase display all purchases as a receipt
+    save receipt as file and upload copy to S3